 - Red Fluid Underneath the Car: If your vehicle has been sitting for a long time and you see a puddle of pink or amber liquid beneath it, that’s probably the steering fluid.
 This warning sign also means you have a leak that needs fixing.

 Knowing what to look out for and what happens when the power steering pump goes out can be the difference between a minor inconvenience and a significant issue.

 What Causes the Power Steering to Go Out?

-If there is a problem with this hydraulic system, you’ll know it: Simply turning the steering wheel will take a lot more physical exertion than you’re used to, and driving the car may actually leave you sore.
+If a problem exists with this hydraulic system, you’ll know it.
+Simply turning the steering wheel will take a lot more physical exertion than you’re used to, and driving the car may actually leave you sore.

 The question is, what causes the power steering to go out?
 And what can you do about it?

 The simplest solution is that the vehicle has run out of fluid, possibly due to a leak or failure to replace the liquid properly.
 A more serious problem is that the pump itself is failing—although this is not necessarily a common issue, it can happen in older vehicles.
 What happens when the power steering pump goes out is similar to the effects of running out of fluid, making it very hard to steer.

 Additionally, the fluid can become contaminated as parts of the hydraulic system start to corrode due to simple wear and tear.
 The best way to prevent these issues is to take good care of your system, which includes checking the fluid regularly and flushing it every 30,000 to 60,000 miles.
 If you take your car in for regular servicing, maintenance shouldn’t be an issue.